1Hive/token-manager-app/README.md

 1Hive's Tokens app is a fork of [Aragon Token Manager](https://github.com/aragon/aragon-apps/tree/master/apps/token-manager) which is used to manage the supply and distribution of an organization's token.

-#### 🐲 Project Stage: Development
+#### 🐲 Project Stage: Rinkeby

-The 1Hive Tokens app is still in development.
-If you are interested in contributing please see our [open issues](https://github.com/1hive/token-manager-app/issues).
+The 1Hive Tokens app has been published to `open.aragonpm.eth` on Rinkeby network.
+If you experience any issues or are interested in contributing please see review our [open issues](https://github.com/1hive/token-manager-app/issues).

 #### 🚨 Security Review Status: pre-audit